 If you have a Utah sales tax license/account, report the use tax on your sales tax return.
-If you do not have a Utah sales tax license/account, report the use tax on line 15 of TC-20S, Schedule A.
+If you do not have a Utah sales tax license/account, report the use tax on line 14 of TC-20S, Schedule A.

 You may take a credit for sales or use tax paid to another state (but not a foreign country).
 If the other state's tax rate is lower than Utah's, you must pay the difference.
 If the other state's tax rate is more than Utah's, no credit or refund is given.
-If sales tax was paid to more than one state, complete the following worksheet for each state.
-Add lines 8 on all worksheets and enter the total on line 15 of Schedule A.
+If sales tax was paid to more than one state, complete the Use Tax Worksheet below for each state.
+Add lines 8 on all worksheets and enter the total on line 14 of Schedule A.

 Sales and use tax rates vary throughout Utah.
-Use the following chart to get the rate for the location where the merchandise was delivered, stored, used or consumed.
+Use the Use Tax Rate Chart below to get the rate for the location where the merchandise was delivered, stored, used or consumed.
 Use the county tax rate if the city is not listed.

-Grocery food bought through the Internet or catalog is taxed at 3%.
+Grocery food bought through the Internet or catalog is taxed at 3 percent.
 The grocery food must be sold for ingestion or chewing by humans and consumed for the substance's taste or nutritional value.
 The reduced rate does not apply to alcoholic beverages or tobacco.
-See Pub 25 online at tax.utah.gov/forms for more information.
+See Pub 25, Sales and Use Tax, at tax.utah.gov/forms.